lsst-dm/dmtn-198/index.rst

 Rucio Hermes Daemon Configuration
 ---------------------------------

 The Hermes daemon can use "queues" or "topics" based on a parameter in the rucio.cfg file.
-STOMP messages prefixed are prefixed with "/queue" or with "/topic."
+STOMP messages are prefixed with ``/queue`` or with ``/topic``.
 ActiveMQ strips this prefix and (if necessary) creates either a message queue or a message topic and sends the message to that destination.

 Message Queues